-The Difference Children Make In A Brighton & Howell Divorce
+The Difference Children Make In A Michigan Divorce

 The process and timeline of Michigan divorce are affected by whether or not there are children from the marriage.
 There are typically waiting periods, and it generally takes 120 days to get a court date.
 If you do have children, your divorce will take at least six months.